docksal/docksal/docs/drupal-settings.md

 Enable the Memcache module in Drupal.

+!!! warning "Drupal 8 Memcache caveat"
-    Note: Configuring memcache in Drupal 8 requires the Memcache module to first be enabled.
+    Configuring memcache in Drupal 8 requires the Memcache module to first be enabled.
     (Re)installing a Drupal 8 site with these settings will fail.
     Comment the settings out, (re)install, then uncomment the settings back.